Call for Submissions to an Anthology Edited by Cindy Milstein

 “On nights like these when the moon’s face is obscured by darkness, much is illuminated: the stars dance a dance over six thousand years old, and spin tales, new and old, of our collective and individual futures.
 Shadows come alive.”
 (From the zine Tohuvabohu)

-This is a call for stories—crafted by trans-inclusive radical feminist, queer, and/or feministic Jewish anarchists—to be woven together into the fabric of an edited anthology in book form, to be published on AK Press.
+This is a call for stories crafted by trans-inclusive rad feminist, queer, and/or feministic Jewish anarchists to be woven together into the fabric of an edited anthology in book form, to be published by AK Press.
 It emerges from my own broken heart, and my constant quest to build up resilient scar tissue for the next ache.
 It also arises out of an increasingly full heart, strengthened over the past two years by crossing diasporic paths with other feministic and queer Jewish anarchists.
 And it lives in the “shadow space” of those of us who’ve too often been made invisible within or left out of Jewish traditions and histories, teachings and rituals, cultures and politics.
 As the quotation above begins to point to, though, we are coming alive, perhaps thanks to those shadows—rebels in a world that needs so much repairing.

-Through stories, at once poetic and poignant, There Is Nothing So Whole as a Broken Heart aims to highlight that the convergence of radical feminism, queerness, anarchism, and Judaism is no accident.
+Through stories, at once poetic and poignant, There Is Nothing So Whole as a Broken Heart aims to highlight that the convergence of anarchism (especially queer and feminist) and Judaism is no accident.
 There is something—indeed, many things—about these parts that make for a greater whole, and a more ethical one at that.
-As such, this anthology aspires to illustrate that a queered anarcha-Judaism offers a powerful elixir to help us better critique and make sense of the present as well as envision and prefigure a future in ways that are deeply humanizing, egalitarian, and ecological.
-It also hopes to show how a queered anarcha-Judaism has much to contribute to contemporary questions related to structural forms of hierarchy and violence, such as colonialism, capitalism, statism, fascism, and heteropatriarchy, to name but a few, and equally crucial, forms of collective freedom that point beyond them.
+As such, this anthology aspires to illustrate that a queered anarchx-Judaism offers a powerful elixir to help us better critique and make sense of the present as well as envision and prefigure a future in ways that are deeply humanizing, egalitarian, and ecological.
+It also hopes to show how a queered anarchx-Judaism has much to contribute to contemporary questions related to structural forms of hierarchy and violence, such as colonialism, capitalism, statism, fascism, and heteropatriarchy, to name but a few, and equally crucial, forms of collective freedom that point beyond them.

-I’m looking for stories by Jewish anarchists—those anarchists who are trans-inclusive radical feminists and/or queers, and as expansively understood, Jews from across the diaspora and globe—who can also tie that into the content of their writing.
-That is, all the contributions need to look through the lens, whether explicitly or implicitly, of, toward, or beyond a world without hierarchy and domination.
+I’m looking for stories by Jewish anarchists—those anarchists who are trans-inclusive rad feminists and/or queers, and/or as expansively understood, Jews from across the diaspora and globe—who can also tie that into the content of their writing.
 I’m desirous of stories that are as beautiful in their wordsmithing as in their thinking—meaning, pieces that dig into the messy, nuanced, emotion-filled wholeness of what it means to strive to be a good person striving for a good society with others.
 I’m seeking storytelling the reflects the way that we Jews/anarchists question, debate, and continually rethink our ideas and practices.
 The tales should have a compelling arc, but not wrap up with tidy or “happy” ending.
 As Jewish political philosopher Theodor Adorno observed, “Open thinking points beyond itself”—and I’d add, open hearts do too.
 So I’m hoping for stories that allow people to see themselves in your words, in radically tender and insightful ways, and stories that challenge as well as touch people, allowing folx to co-learn and co-feel together.
-(For a sense of what I’m looking for in terms of “feel,” versus precise content or form, see my edited anthology Rebellious Mourning: The Collective Work of Grief, published by AK Press.)
+(For a sense of what I’m looking for in terms of “feel,” see my edited anthology Rebellious Mourning: The Collective Work of Grief, published by AK Press.)

-You can submit stories of all genres ranging from about 500 to approximately 4,000 words, or black-and-white/grayscale images, or get in touch with questions or ideas, at firstname.lastname@example.org.
+You can submit stories in any genre ranging from about 500 to approximately 5,000 words, or get in touch with questions or ideas, at email@example.com.
 Please send submissions as a Word file, in .doc format, Times Roman, 12 point, double spaced.